centreon/centreon-documentation/versioned_docs/version-24.04/reporting/installation.md

 See the [software requirements](../installation/prerequisites.md#software).

-You should install the MariaDB database at the same time.
+You should install the MariaDB/MySQL database at the same time.
 We highly recommend installing the database on the same server, due to performance and isolation considerations.